google/ide-perf/README.md

 of the IDE itself.
 The plugin is under active development and should be considered experimental.
 This is not an officially supported Google product.

-So far the plugin has the ability to trace methods on demand and get call counts and timing measurements in real time as the IDE is being used.
+So far the plugin has the ability to trace methods on demand and get call counts and time measurements in real time as the IDE is being used.
 Since the tracer is tightly integrated with IntelliJ, it can easily do things like "trace all extensions that implement the PsiElementFinder extension point".
 Click [here](http://services.google.com/fh/files/misc/trace-psi-finders.png)